A mathematical study of the excess growth rate: Characterization theorems

 The {\it logarithmic divergence} is a logarithmic generalization of the Bregman divergence \eqref{eqn:Bregman.divergence}.
 To illustrate this point and to see that the logarithmic divergence is well defined, let $\varphi$ be exponentially concave and consider $\Phi = e^{\varphi}$ which is a positive concave function on $\Delta_n^{\circ}$.
 For $\bp, \bq \in \Delta_n^{\circ}$, concavity of $\Phi$ implies that

 Dividing both sides by $\Phi(\bp) > 0$, we have

 We obtain the logarithmic divergence by taking the logarithm and then the difference.
-To wit, exponential concavity of $\varphi$ leads to a logarithmic first-order approximation based at $\bp$; it is more accurate than the usual linear approximation since $\log(1 + \nabla_{\bq-\bp}\varphi(\bp)) \leq \nabla_{\bq-\bp}\varphi(\bp)$.
-See \cite{PW16, PW18, W18, W19, WY19, wong2022tsallis} for in-depth studies of the logarithmic divergence motivated by portfolio theory and {\it information geometry} \cite{A16}, as well as further extensions.
+Exponential concavity of $\varphi$ leads to a logarithmic first-order approximation; it is more accurate than the usual linear approximation since $\log(1 + \nabla_{\bq-\bp}\varphi(\bp)) \leq \nabla_{\bq-\bp}\varphi(\bp)$.
+See \cite{PW16, PW18, W18, W19, WY19, wong2022tsallis} for in-depth studies of the logarithmic divergence motivated by portfolio theory and information geometry.

 Following \cite{PW16} (also see \cite[Example 3.1.6]{F02}),the excess growth rate can be expressed as a logarithmic divergence.
 Recall that the {\it cross-entropy} $H^{\times}\divg{\bp}{\bq}$ is defined for $\bp, \bq \in \Delta_n^{\circ}$ by